goboom/goboom/README.md

-- 👋 Hi, I’m an Artist
+- 👋 Hi, I’m an Artist for 3D
-- 👀 I’m interested in ToonShader
+- 👀 I’m interested in Render
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Toon Render
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Shader development
 - 📫 How to reach me ...

 <!---